codefinity/micro-continuum/README.md

 <h1 align="center">Micro-Id</h1>

 <p align="center">
-  <strong>Micro-Continuum</strong> is an initiative to create a pre-assembled, configurable, set of reusable compinents for Microservice so that companies can setup their Microservices with minimum offort by mostly concentrating on business functionalities.
+  <strong>Micro-Continuum</strong> is an initiative to create a pre-assembled, configurable, set of reusable compinents for Microservice so that companies can setup their Microservices with minimum offort by mostly concentrating on their business functionalities.
 </p>
 <br />
 <div align="center">